 Why Do You Need This Skill?

-While it’s true that locks are used as the chief means of locking doors, they are not the only convenient solutions.
+While it’s true that door locks are used as the chief means of locking the doors, they are not the only convenient solutions.
 You might be surprised to learn that it can come in handy to know of other ways to keep your doors shut.

 For example, what happens if the lock on your apartment door suddenly breaks and you can’t get ahold of the maintenance man, are you going to stay up all night and keep vigil?
 Furthermore, what happens if you take a trip to some exotic location but find that the lock on your hotel room door is damaged?

 Lastly, what if you are in an emergency situation, a robber breaks into your home when you’re alone and the lock on your bedroom door needs to be replaced?
 So being informed on how to lock a door without a lock can enable you to cope with broken locks or even doors that have no locks at all.